The difference between simple and basic

-There’s a common misconception that the terms simple and basic are interchangeable, but this is untrue — especially when it comes to your use of language and words.
+There’s a common misconception that the terms simple and basic are interchangeable.

-It’s also the name given to a language programmers use to communicate with their computers.
-That alone should tell you it’s not fit for human consumption!
+Basic is the name of a language programmers use to communicate with their computers.
+And that alone should tell you it’s not fit for human consumption!

 You can’t express yourself or write intelligently using basic language.